 Some breeds have sensitive stomachs, some dogs have diet restrictions, and often puppies won’t be able to eat certain foods.
 So to say, it’s not uncommon for a dog to get an upset stomach and it’s important to know what to do when it happens.
 So, what about Pepto-Bismol?
 Can you give it to your dog to aid with stomach issues?

 Yes, you can give your dog Pepto-Bismol for an upset stomach.
 Pepto-Bismol or “Pepto” as we often refer to it, is known for its bright pink color and contains the active ingredient bismuth subsalicylate.
 It was originally created to treat babies suffering from diarrhea.

 It helps to follow up with your vet after administering Pepto to your dog (or before if your dog has digestive issues) to get a recommendation on future doses.
-However, many vets recommend administering 1 teaspoon for every 10 pounds in the dog’s weight.
-So for example, if your dog weighs 5 pounds, you’ll only want to give it 1/2 teaspoon of the solution.
+However, many vets recommend administering 1 teaspoon for every 10 pounds of the dog’s weight.
+So for example, if your dog weighs 5 pounds, you’ll only want to give them 1/2 teaspoon of the solution.

 What Causes Stomach Upset in Canines?